-Charlie Hill is a critically acclaimed writer of novels and short stories who also tries his hand at poetry and essays.
-His first published writing - a piece attacking the critical thinking of civil servants - appeared in the Observer while he was working as a civil servant.
-He went on to review books for the Times Literary Supplement, the Independent on Sunday and the New Statesman amongst others, but found this work unsatisfying.
+Charlie Hill is a critically acclaimed writer of novels, memoir and short stories who also tries his hand at poetry and essays.
 His first novel The Space Between Things, a love story set against the backdrop of the 1990s road protest movement and the wars in the Balkans, was a subversion of the traditional bildungsroman.
 His second, Books, was a plot-driven and unashamedly commercial farce that questioned the value of such writing.
 These two novels attracted glowing praise from the Observer, the Times, the Financial Times and the Morning Star and were covered sympathetically by the London Review of Books and the Guardian.

 Charlie’s short stories have otherwise appeared in a number of magazines and journals in print and online including: The Manchester Review, Ambit, Stand and The Lonely Crowd.
 Some are traditional narratives, others more playful.
 His published short fiction includes two one word short stories, one of which can be read here.
 It has also featured in a number of anthologies, while in 2015, the Ikon Gallery republished one of his pieces as part of its Summer exhibition.

 Charlie has made a couple of films and also writes the odd poem.
-His poetry has appeared in the print publications Prole and Under the Radar and the webzines Ink, Sweat and Tears and Amaryllis amongst others.
+His poetry has appeared in a number of publications in print and online.

 It would be a stretch to say that Charlie is in demand as a speaker, but he does get about the place.
 In 2016 he read at LiteraTurm in Frankfurt and the Birmingham Literary Festival; he has previously performed in Birmingham, Manchester, Oxford and Stratford-on-Avon and at both the London Short Story Festival and In Yer Ear.
 Charlie talks about his writing here, here, here, and here.
 He has been interviewed on BBC Radio 4’s Open Book and in 2019 his work featured in the title track of an album by Matthew Edwards and the Unfortunates.